Navigation

 Introduction

-In this tutorial, you will learn to build a simple but very useful app: a book writer.
-The user can specify any topic, and the app will use AI to write an entire book automatically.
+In this tutorial, you will learn to build a simple but handy app: a book writer.
+The user can specify any topic, and the app will utilize AI to write an entire book automatically.
+The next time you need to learn something, you won’t need to buy a book, since you can write a book for yourself!

-Before we start writing any code, we need to discuss the basic idea of how to use AI to write books.
+Before we begin writing any code, we need to discuss the basic concept of using AI to write books.
 You might think it is as easy as telling the AI to “write an entire book for me”.
 However, this would not work well for 2 reasons:

-- Output Length Limit: all AI models have limits on how many words they can generate each time, so they can not generate a book with many words.
+• Output Length Limit: all AI models have limits on how many tokens (words) they can generate in each response, so they can not generate a book with many words.

-- Output Quality: The user may not like the book written by AI, so they may wait a long time for nothing.
+• Output Quality: The user may not like the book written by AI, so they may be disappointed after waiting a long time.

-To solve these issues, there is a simple but clever solution.
-We will breakdown the process into 2 steps:
+To address these issues, a simple yet clever solution exists.
+We will break down the process into a few steps:

-- we will first ask AI to write a table of content, which includes the title of each chapter
+• We will first ask the AI model to write a table of content, which includes the title of each chapter;

-- we then repeatedly ask AI to write each chapter.
+• We then repeatedly ask the AI model to write each chapter.

 Now, let’s get started.